HAMLET: Ha, ha, are you honest?

 “Small then…are we likely to find room?” he continued.

-“There’s always room at the inn,” he could hear the amusement in her voice, but he was not sure if it was because of the slight biblical reference.
+“There’s always room at the inn.”
+He could hear the amusement in her voice, but he was unsure if it was because of the slight biblical reference.
 She fidgeted again, and he wondered if he made her nervous.
-His height and his usual reticence to speak often put people off, he knew, but as his friend still hunkered down under his rug making no effort at conversation, Darcy felt compelled to continue.
-It was, after all, a most unusual situation.
+His height and usual reticence to speak often put people off, but as his friend still hunkered down under his rug, making no effort at conversation, Darcy felt compelled to continue.

 “Where might we drop you?”
 Darcy asked.
 “And we still do not know your name.”

-“Miss…Bennet,” she answered, and fidgeted again in her place next to Bingley.
+“Miss…Bennet,” she answered and fidgeted again.
 He thought that they were, at last, achieving some headway.
-He was about to repeat his first question—after introducing himself and his friend—when a head popped out from beneath that cloak.
-A lamb let out a piercing bleat which made his friend break into laughter, and the noise finally woke Pursglove, who jumped up, planting a rather solid kick into Darcy’s side as he woke, swearing enough to make a sailor proud.
+He was about to repeat his first question, after introducing himself and his friend, when a head popped out from beneath that cloak.
+A lamb let out a piercing bleat which made his friend break into laughter.
+The noise woke Pursglove, who jumped up, planting a rather solid kick into Darcy’s side as he woke, swearing enough to make a sailor proud.

-The girl shifted her position as she moved with what seemed to be comforting gestures to soothe the creature, though Darcy could not tell exactly what she was doing beneath the cloak.
+The girl shifted her position as she moved with what seemed to be comforting gestures to soothe the creature, though Darcy could not precisely tell what she was doing beneath the cloak.
 The animal closed its eyes, and Miss Bennet pulled it back under the folds of her garment.
-Bingley stopped laughing; Pursglove stopped swearing, but Darcy stared at her unsure he was not now dreaming.
-Uncertain that he had not been rocked to sleep by the motion of the carriage and was simply experiencing a most bizarre dream where he spoke more than Bingley, and a girl sat with a lamb on her lap and a dog at her feet across from him in his own carriage.
+Bingley stopped laughing; Pursglove stopped swearing, but Darcy stared, unsure he was not now dreaming.
+Uncertain that he had not been rocked to sleep by the motion of the carriage and was simply experiencing a most bizarre dream where he talked more than Bingley, and a girl sat with a lamb on her lap and a dog at her feet across from him in his own carriage.

 “It is newborn, see, and it is too cold outside,” said his passenger.